schwendemann/max-schwendemann-tbii-exam-streamA/README.md

 I have built a MVP for Wortschatzl - an app to learn, use and store beautiful German words:
 When you run the `app.py` you are greeted with a homepage, which has three buttons that each lead to a subpage of the app.
 Depending on which button you choose you can either:
 - Start you learning journey immediately by getting two nice German words you have to build a sentence with.
-Everytime you get the spelling right you get a coin.
+Every time you get the spelling right you get a coin.
 The practice makes the words stick in you head.
 - Have a look at the words that are already part of your word treasure chest "Wortschatzl".
 - Add new words that inspire or amuse you to the "Wortschatzl" so you can learn and remember them later.